skrey/yellow-extensions/piwik/README.md

 Piwik plugin 0.6.2
 ==================
-Add Piwik analytics to website.
+Add Piwik web analytics to website.

 How do I install this?
 ----------------------